 Jardine River, Fruit Bat Falls, Moreton Telegraph Station

 We cross the mighty Jardine River, through the wilderness of forests and heath to Fruit Bat Falls on the Eliot River for a cool dip in the rapids and waterfalls.
-Enjoy a refreshing swim before journey along parts of the old Telegraph Track while absorbing the unfamiliar landscape of eucalyptus scrub, heathlands, plains and exotic zamia forests.
+Enjoy a refreshing swim before journey along parts of the old Telegraph Track.
+Absorbing the unfamiliar landscape of eucalyptus scrub, heathlands, plains and exotic zamia forests.
 Our accommodation for the next 2 nights is a real bush experience in Cabin Tents with shared facilities and no power.

 Sunday 18 August 2019